prataprc/pitch-caserust/PITCHME.md

 =============

 @snap[size-70 fragment]
-When programmers want total control on the memory layout and program execution, sometimes they can shoot themself on their foot.
+When programmers want total control on program execution and its memory layout, they could shoot themself on their foot.
 @snapend

 <table class="mt30 size-60">